SanteonNL/shared-care-planning/input/pagecontent/usecase-enrollment.md

 --header 'Authorization: {% raw %}{{access-token}}{% endraw %}' \
 --data '{% include Bundle-cps-bundle3.json %}'
 ```

+## MedicalServiceCentre: Create sub-Task with Questionnaire (patient details)

+//TO DO//

+## Hospital X: Update sub-Task with QuestionnaireResponse (patient details)

+//TO DO//

 ## MedicalServiceCentre: Update Task to accepted